MPEGGroup/HapticReferenceSoftware/README.md

 ## Usage

-A successul build  will produce the two *Encoder* and *Decoder* executables, in the build/source/[Encoder|Decoder] folder.
+A successul build  will produce the two *Encoder* and *Synthesizer* executables, in the build/source/[Encoder|Synthesizer] folder.
 Runtime instructions are provided in [doc/usage.md](doc/usage.md)

 ## Contributing